The inventory market’s ‘presidential predictor’ is forecasting a Biden victory - FACTS MATTER ADDISON

 Listed here are the Senate races to observe, as Democrats battle to take management from Republicans

-In a deeply-divided Senate, there’s a ray of hope for this massive tax break for hundreds of thousands of households
+In a deeply-divided Senate, there’s a ray of hope for this large tax break for hundreds of thousands of households

-A household spent a month-to-month common of $715 on youngster care or $8,580 over the yr, in line with one evaluation on rising health-care prices by Freddie Mac.
+A household spent a month-to-month common of $715 on youngster care or $8,580 over the 12 months, in keeping with one evaluation on rising health-care prices by Freddie Mac.
 See full story.

 MARKETWATCH PERSONAL FINANCE